HEADLINE NEWS

 This privacy policy sets out how NFC Times uses and protects any information that you give NFC Times when you use this website.

 NFC Times is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.
+Should we ask you to provide certain information by which you can be identified when using this website, you can be assured that it will only be used in accordance with this privacy statement.

 NFC Times may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from Nov.
 1, 2009.